 Planning is one of the most important parts of running a business, no matter whether it is a large multinational corporation trying to plan an expansion or a small business launching an exciting new product.

-Business plans are not just for investors or your banker when you’re looking for financing.
+Business plans are not just for investors or bankers.
+They’re not just for when you’re looking for financing.
+They are key to the success of any venture.
 Creating a plan provides numerous benefits, all of which can help you meet your goals.

 - If you plan to look for funding, private investors and financial institutions with both require a business plan to even consider providing financial support.